|

 Many people don't even know there should be any at all.
 The M&I manual

-does sometimes mention them, but they are relatively mysterious.
+does sometimes mention them, but although mentioned in the spares lists, they are relatively mysterious.

 leather washer is used.
 Between the primary chaincase and the gearbox a